 The family would like to thank VITAS Hospice, the devoted nurses, Chaplin, social worker and her aide for the past two years Bert Jackson who helped her daughter to allow Mom to remain at home.

 Mary Ilean was a member of Bethel United Methodist Church in Lewes, Del.

 Funeral Services will be held on Saturday, April 21, 2012 at 2 p.m. at Parsell Funeral Homes & Crematorium, Atkins-Lodge Chapel, 16961 Kings Highway, Lewes with Pastor Fred Duncan officiating.
 Friends may call at the funeral home beginning at 1 p.m.
 Interment will be in Arlington National Cemetery at a later date.

 Mom was a bright and colorful person who refused to dress in black if possible.
 She always wore bright colors so if you would like to wear bright colors to her service please feel free to do so.
 She is probably singing “Somewhere Over the Rainbow” at this moment slightly off key.

-In lieu of flowers, the family suggests memorial contributions be made to Bethel United Methodist Church, 129 W. 4th Street, Lewes, DE 19958 or to VITAS Hospice, 1016 N. Walnut Street, Milford, DE 19963.
+Page 2 of 2 - In lieu of flowers, the family suggests memorial contributions be made to Bethel United Methodist Church, 129 W. 4th Street, Lewes, DE 19958 or to VITAS Hospice, 1016 N. Walnut Street, Milford, DE 19963.

 Please visit Mrs. Woodard's Life Memorial webpage and sign her online guestbook at www.parsellfuneralhomes.com.